-There is nothing quite like fresh spring vegetables.
-The taste, the scent, and the bold colors just get me excited about a new season.
-On my last trip to a local farmers market, I found some beautiful spinach and I could not wait to run home and use it in a springtime recipe.
+You'll love this recipe because it contains fresh veggies.
+There is nothing quite like fresh vegetables.
+The taste, the scent, and the bold colors just get me excited.
+On my last trip to a local farmers market, I found some beautiful spinach and I could not wait to run home and use it in a recipe.
 The decision to make stuffed shells was an easy one as it is one recipe that the entire family (even the kids) loves.
 What my kids love less are vegetables, so getting them to eat spinach is a challenge.
 But it becomes easier when I mix the spinach with lots of cheesy goodness.

-I started by boiling the shells.
-I cooked them for 6-7 minutes only since I wanted the shells to remain firm and not fall apart when I stuffed them.
+I started by boiling the shells in a large pot under medium-high heat.
+I cooked them for 6-7 minutes so they were al dente since I wanted the shells to remain firm and not fall apart when I stuffed them.

 To make the filling for our spinach stuffed shells, I cooked the spinach and minced garlic in olive oil.
 This smelled so good!

-Then it was time to pour marinara sauce on top and add more mozzarella cheese because who doesn’t love more cheese?
+Then it was time to pour marinara sauce on top and sprinkle more mozzarella cheese because who doesn't love more cheese?

 This spinach stuffed shells recipe takes just 30 minutes to cook up in the oven.
 I like serving it with a salad and some Italian bread.
 Yum!